genesiscommunitysuccess/docs/docs/00_low-code/02_quick-start/02_create_new_project.md

 ?
 App name alpha
 ```

-The following prompt will be skipped, if this is the first time you are creating this folder.
+We want to have a clean install, so let's overwrite any previous installations, choosing 'Yes'.
+The following prompt will be skipped, if this is the first time you are creating an application with this name.
-However, if the folder already exists, we want to have a clean install, so let's overwrite any previous installations, choosing 'Yes'

 ```shell
 ?
 Overwrite existing files (y/N) Yes